Florida vs. Kentucky Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 - The Gators are outscoring opponents by 12.6 points per game with a +164 scoring differential overall.
 They put up 86.3 points per game (12th in college basketball) and give up 73.7 per outing (248th in college basketball).

-- Florida ranks first in the country at 45.2 rebounds per game.
+- Florida is first in the country at 45.2 rebounds per game.
 That's 10.9 more than the 34.3 its opponents average.

-- The Gators' 99.8 points per 100 possessions on offense rank 86th in college basketball, and the 85.2 points they allow per 100 possessions rank 73rd in college basketball.
+- The Gators rank 86th in college basketball with 99.8 points scored per 100 possessions, and 73rd in college basketball defensively with 85.2 points conceded per 100 possessions.

-- Florida has lost the turnover battle by 1.7 turnovers per game, committing 13.2 (297th in college basketball play) while forcing 11.5 (227th in college basketball).
+- Florida has had more turnovers than its opponents this season, committing 13.2 per game (296th in college basketball action) while forcing 11.5 (227th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.